|

 operations.

-Material Changes and Commitments Affecting the Financial Position of The Company:
+Material Changes and Commitments Affecting the Financial Position of the Company:

 There have been no material changes and commitments, affecting the financial position